-Chronic absenteeism is defined as missing ten percent or more of the total number of days enrolled in the school year for any reason including excused and unexcused absences and days absent due to out of school suspension.
-Chronic absenteeism data provided by the State Department of Education since 2009 has shown a decrease of 5 percentage points to 10.70%.
+Chronic absenteeism is defined as missing 10 percent or more of the total number of days enrolled in the school year for any reason including excused and unexcused absences and days absent due to out of school suspension or an in-school suspension that is longer than one-half of the school day.
+Chronic absenteeism data provided by the Connecticut State Department of Education (CSDE) since 2009 has shown a decrease of 5 percentage points to 10.6 percent in the 2014-15 school year.